Sundgau: Holy Roman Empire

-In 1125, Frederic, son of Theodoric I of Montbéliard, inherited the south of Alsace and became count of Ferrette.
+In 1125, Frederic, son of Theodoric I of Montbéliard, inherited the south of Alsace and became Count of Ferrette.
 So, from 1125 to 1324, a large part of the Sundgau was administered by the counts of Ferrette.
 Ulrich III (1310–1324) conquered the valley of Saint-Amarin but died with no male issue.
 His daughter Jeanne married Albert II, Duke of Austria in 1324, and the County of Ferrette fell to Austria and was integrated with the other Habsburg possessions in the area.

 The Landgraviate of Sundgau (also known as Landgraviate of Upper Alsace), the successor of the Carolingian county, had been administered by the counts of Habsburg since 1135.
 They had owned the adjacent County of Sundgau even earlier.
 The Habsburgs enlarged their possessions in the area with numerous acquisitions in the following centuries, until by the mid-14th century almost all of the former Carolingian county was in the possession of Habsburg.
 Their consolidated territories in the area became known simply as the Sundgau, and belonged to the Austrian Circle of the Empire after 1512.
 The Habsburgian Sundgau was administered from Ensisheim by a bailli (bailiff or seneschal) and divided into four bailiwicks (Landser, Thann, Altkirch and Ferrette).
 Enguerrand VII, Lord of Coucy tried unsuccessfully to claim the Sundgau during the Gugler War of 1375.

-As of 1500, the Austrian Sundgau encompassed most of the southern Alsace and was bordered by the following states (from the north, clockwise): Imperial City of Colmar, County of Württemberg, the Austrian Breisgau, the Margraviate of Baden, the Imperial City of Basel, the Bishopric of Basel, the County of Württemberg (County of Montbéliard), the Duchy of Lorraine, the Abbacy of Murbach, and the Bishopric of Strasbourg (the Mundat).
+As of 1500, the Austrian Sundgau encompassed most of the southern Alsace and was bordered by the following states (from the north, clockwise): Imperial City of Colmar, County of Württemberg, the Austrian Breisgau, the Margraviate of Baden, the Imperial City of Basel, the Prince-Bishopric of Basel, the County of Württemberg (County of Montbéliard), the Duchy of Lorraine, the Abbacy of Murbach, and the Prince-Bishopric of Strasbourg (the Mundat).
 The Imperial City of Mulhouse formed an enclave surrounded by the Sundgau.

-The Reformation did not trouble Sundgau, despite the proximity of Basle and Mulhouse.
+The Reformation did not trouble Sundgau, despite the proximity of Basel and Mulhouse.
 The country maintained its fidelity to the religion of the Habsburgs, Catholicism.

 Commencing in 1632, the Thirty Years' War broke upon Sundgau, with a violence unprecedented in the history of the region.
 The Swedish, supported by France, invaded the country, pillaging and burning all in their path.
 In reaction, the inhabitants of the countryside revolted.
 But the rebellion was subdued, and the Swedes hanged the ringleaders from roadside trees.
 From 1634, the Swedes ceded their fortresses to the French, and in 1648 the war ended with the Treaty of Westphalia.
 The butcher's bill was disastrous – some parts of Sundgau had lost up to 80% of their population.
-The country, only German speaking at that time, was conquered and annexed by France, and in 1659, the counthood of Ferrette was granted to cardinal Mazarin (nominally by the then 21-year-old Louis XIV).
+The country, only German speaking at that time, was conquered and annexed by France, and in 1659, the counthood of Ferrette was granted to Cardinal Mazarin (nominally by the then 21-year-old Louis XIV).